Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Golgi Apparatus.md

 - Cis side: receives vesicles from [[Endoplasmic Reticulum|ER]]
 - Trans side: sends vesicles to other locations in the endomembrane system
 	- Some are sent back to ER
-	- Some are sent to the [[Plasma Membrane]] for secretion from the cell
+	- Some are sent to the [[plasma membrane]] for secretion from the cell